cheran99/SOC-Automation/README.md

 The firewall can now protect the virtual machine.

-To access the server, you can either use the browser-based terminal found in the Droplet page or you can use SSH from your computer to connect to the virtual machine.
+To access the server, you can either use the browser-based terminal found on the Droplet page or you can use SSH from your computer to connect to the virtual machine.
 This is done using the following command:

-ssh root@your-droplet-public-ip
+`ssh root@your-droplet-public-ip`

 ![image](https://github.com/user-attachments/assets/8bf62ba6-f377-407d-9e22-2607a7e7b247)

 Once you are connected to your virtual machine, before installing Wazuh, you will need to update and upgrade the system using the following command:

-sudo apt-get update && apt-get upgrade -y
+`sudo apt-get update && apt-get upgrade -y`

 Once the system is updated and upgraded, you can now install Wazuh using the curl command from the Wazuh website:

-curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
+`curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a`

 Once Wazuh is installed, you will be provided with a username and password that you will use to access the web interface for Wazuh: